 Step 2: Right-click “Copy” or “Copy to” to complete the task.

 - If you click on “Copy” icon, then you need to paste the files to Google Drive.

-- If you click on “Copy to” icon, you could choose Google Drive as the destination and click on “Transfer” button to directly move these files from OneDrive to Google Drive without pasting.
+- If you click on “Copy to” icon, you could choose Google Drive as the destination and click on “Transfer” button to directly copy from OneDrive to Google Drive without pasting.

 Transfer Files from OneDrive to Google Drive with “Cloud Transfer” Function

-This method is also easy to operate and the difference between Solution 1 and Solution 2 is that “Cloud Transfer” function only allows you to transfer folders or the whole storage to the other clouds.
-So you could choose one solution based on your specific situation.
+This method is also easy to operate and the difference between Solution 1 and Solution 2 is that “Cloud Transfer” function is more suitable for transferring folders or the whole storage to the other clouds.
+So, you could choose one solution based on your specific situation.
 The part below will introduce detailed steps.

 Step 1: Click on “Cloud Transfer” button.